Galamoz/Z-Factor-ItemRandomizer/README.md

       All 110 Items are included
-      Hellruns and Suitless Maridia are possible (Suits can spawn anywhere possible) IBJ and a few other advanced techniques are required All items are hidden as in vanilla z-factor
+      Hellruns and Suitless Maridia are possible (Suits can spawn anywhere possible) IBJ and a few other advanced techniques are required All items are hidden as in vanilla Z-Factor
+      Hi Jump Boots may or may not spawn in Maridia
+          A player may not leave Suitless Maridia unless Hi Jump Boots is obtained

 ----------------------------------------------